By Dan d’Entremont, TIS Academic Counselor

-Vivian’s transfer to TIS has been worth the risk.
-Her insight and creativity of thought were no more apparent than in Theory of Knowledge (TOK) class where she earned the Most Outstanding Student Award in Grade 11.
-Many TIS staff think that the thrust of Vivian’s talent lies in music, but they are mistaken.
+As an accomplished musician, many TIS staff think that Vivian’s talent lies in music, but they are mistaken.
 Granted, Vivian has mastered her skills in musical performance and composition, but it is her unparalleled ability to synthesize different academic disciplines with great depth, that makes her unique.
-“The TOK course is undeniably one of the highlights in my IB experience.
-Taking this course has definitely shaped the way I learn as a critical thinker, who does not simply receive information but processes it with independent thought and judgment and whenever necessary, argue for a good cause, with a good cause.”
+Her insight and creativity of thought were no more apparent than in Theory of Knowledge class where she earned the Most Outstanding Student Award in Grade 11.
+Vivian says of the IB core component, “The TOK course is undeniably one of the highlights of my IB experience.
+Taking this course has definitely shaped the way I learn as a critical thinker.”

-Despite the commitment required by the IB program, Vivian has still enjoyed the freedom of being active in her extra-curricular pursuits.
-Vivian has been involved in Model United Nations and the Swim Team.
-As a cast member of the Secondary Drama Spring Production, she benefitted from drop-ins of the Modern Dance Club and the Art Club during Grade 11, and is currently on the TIS Arts Council.
+Despite the commitment required by the IB program, Vivian has still enjoyed the freedom of being active in her extracurricular pursuits, including Model United Nations, the Swim Team and as a cast member of the Secondary Drama Production.
+She also joined the Modern Dance Club and the Art Club, and is currently a member of the TIS Arts Council.
 This is all in addition to her musical pursuits.
-When asked about this balancing act, Vivian said, “Here at TIS, you are able to find your interests and develop your leadership skills in a myriad of ways, be it in athletics, or through participation with the Volunteer Team.
-Moreover, being able to go on a school trip to some very fascinating destinations (I went to Bhutan in Experience Week 2018) is not an everyday scenario in Macau.
-This year, I will be working as a Homeroom Helper in a kindergarten classroom during Experience Week, learning alongside some very passionate teachers as I seek my way in creating a positive impact while aspiring to work in the fields of the Arts and Education.”
+When asked about this balancing act, Vivian said, “Here at TIS, you are able to find your interests and develop your leadership skills in a myriad of ways, be it in athletics, or through participation in the Volunteer Team.
+Moreover, being able to go on a school trip to some very fascinating destination (I went to Bhutan in Experience Week 2018) is not an everyday scenario in Macao.”